garang96/Embedding-Videos/README.md

 ## Contributing

-contributions,issues,and feature requests are welcomed!
+Contributions,issues,and feature requests are welcomed!

-Feel free tocheck the [issues page].
+Feel free tocheck the issues page.

 ## Show your support

-Give a star if you like this project.
+Give a star if you like this project!

+## License

+This project is MIT licensed.

 ## Acknowledgements

 * hat hit for anyone whose code was used
 * inspiration
-* etc.
+* etc